 You will be taught through a combination of lectures, seminars, workshops, tutorials, supervisions and directed studies.
 The precise mode of delivery, and the number of contact hours you will have per week, will vary depending on the modules you take in each semester.

 You will be expected to attend the taught sessions and contribute to group activities.
 Discussions in smaller groups will enable you to develop your understanding of topics covered in lectures.
 In addition, you will meet with your academic personal tutor.

-You will be expected to undertake independent reading and research throughout your course.
-You will have access to a wide range of library resources (books, journal articles, and media resources), and you will be supported in making good use of these.
+You will also be expected to undertake specific preparatory tasks or exercises before taught sessions, often including viewing prerecorded lectures.
+To ensure you are able to do this you will have access to a wide range of resources through the University Virtual Learning Environment, and the Library (books, journal articles, and media resources).
+You will be supported in making good use of these.

 All courses are informed by the University’s Learning and Teaching Strategy 2015-2022.

-When not attending lectures, seminars, workshops or other timetabled sessions you will continue learning through self-study.
-Typically, this involves reading journal articles and books, undertaking research in the library, working on projects, and preparing for coursework assignments/examinations, workshops and seminars.
+When not attending lectures, seminars, workshops or other timetabled sessions you will continue learning through independent self-study.
+Typically, this involves reading journal articles and books, undertaking research in the library, working on projects, and preparing for coursework assignments / examinations, workshops and seminars.

 Your module tutor will direct you towards specific readings and/or activities to complete before class.
 For some assignments, you might undertake independent research.
 For this, you will work under the supervision of a member of the course team, and you will meet with your supervisor regularly.

 In addition to formal contact hours and directed studies, you will need to devote time to independent reading and preparation.
 For each 20 credit module, your overall study time will be around 8 hours per week.
 This will vary according to the timing of assessments: some weeks may require more hours of study, for example when an assignment is due, and other weeks may require fewer.

 The teaching team consists of highly qualified academics, with a range of expertise and experience.